 Operation Title Operation Description Type of Operation Office of Thriving Families Office of Thriving Families provides direct support, monitoring, and guidance to CFSA's community stakeholders.
 The Family Strengthening Collaboratives and the Family Success Centers are directly monitored by this administration who also provides reporting of their performance and outcomes concerning CFSA involved initiatives.
 Office of Thriving Families also provides support to Kinship families by engaging and monitoring the Kinship Navigator website to enhance Kinship service delivery.
-Daily Service development, good physical and mental health, and academic achievement.
-Health Services Provides in-house medical screenings for children Daily Service Administration and youth before entry into out-of-home care and a full medical evaluation within 30 days.
-The Office of Well-Being The Office of Well-Being plays a leadership role in Daily Service defining, supporting, and enhancing the overall well-being of children and youth involved with child welfare.
-CFSA uses trauma-informed and evidence-based practices, with the goal of achieving well-being domains of education, cognitive functioning, physical health and development, emotional and behavioral functioning, and social and emotional functioning within the context of a trauma-informed system.
+Daily Service developilient, good physical and i mental nealth, and academic achievement.
+Health Services Administration Provides in-house medical screenings for children and youth before entry into out-of-home care and a Daily Service full medical evaluation within 30 days.
+The Office of Well-Being The Office of Well-Being plays a leadership role in defining, supporting, and enhancing the overall well-being of children and youth involved with child welfare.
+CFSA uses trauma-informed and evidence-based practices, with the goal of achieving measurable and meaningful outcomes in the well-being domains of education, cognitive functioning, physical health and development, emotional and behavioral functioning, and social and emotional functioning within the context of a trauma-informed system.
 The Office of Well-Being includes four specialty areas (education, substance abuse, domestic violence, and day care) that support these outcomes, in addition to the Health Services Administration that provides in-house medical screenings for children and youth before entry into out-of-home care and a full medical evaluation within 30 days.
+Daily Service